gurugrit/Comparing_Classifiers_Portuguese_Bnk/Readme.md

 <img width="1186" height="382" alt="image" src="https://github.com/user-attachments/assets/5033c0c4-9499-4f76-8e79-cb4f67a4176e" />

 # In Conclusion
-Answering our key business question Was the Prediction Goal was met? :
+###Answering our key business question Was the Prediction Goal was met? :
  The models can reasonably predict y = 'yes' or 'no' for new clients.
  This was based on…
  Logistic Regression, KNN, Decision Tree, and SVM models.
-Best Model being : Logistic Regression which gave us:
+###Best Model being : Logistic Regression which gave us:
-•	Test Accuracy:  ~90%
+- Test Accuracy:  ~90%
-•	Train Accuracy: ~90%
+--	Train Accuracy: ~90%
-•	Reasonable F1-Score (if computed), especially for an imbalanced dataset.
+-- Reasonable F1-Score (if computed), especially for an imbalanced dataset.
 In total, our model can predict term deposit subscription using available client, campaign, and economic data with high accuracy and practical reliability.